 The full-time Executive Assistant will perform administrative duties while smoothing the way for the President to most effectively meet the organization’s programmatic and fundraising goals.
 The Executive Assistant will manage workflow in the President’s office, setting priorities and handling work efficiently without frequent or direct supervision.
 Research, problem solving and effective communication with a variety of internal and external stakeholders will be routine aspects of this position.

 The ideal candidate will have a bachelor’s degree and at least five years of experience providing high-level administrative support to senior executive.
 Another combination of education and experience providing comparable knowledge and skills may be substituted.

 We offer an annual salary of $45,462 with excellent benefits and a work environment that values service, trust, communication, fairness, community, and learning and growth.

-Vermont Land Trust is a statewide, member-supported, nonprofit land conservation organization.
-Since 1977, the Vermont Land Trust has permanently conserved more than 1,800 parcels of land covering 540,000 acres, or nearly nine percent of the private, undeveloped land in the state.
-The conserved land includes more than 775 working farms, hundreds of thousands of acres of productive forestland, and numerous parcels of community lands.
+VLT is a statewide, member-supported, nonprofit land conservation organization.
+Since 1977, the Vermont Land Trust has permanently conserved working farms, productive forestland, and community lands.
 This conservation work changes the lives of families, invigorates farms, launches new businesses, maintains scenic vistas, encourages recreational opportunity, and fosters a renewed sense of community.

 VLT is an Equal Opportunity Employer.